sennykalidien/tv-maze-vue3-exercise/README.md

 - What if we want to standardise the data further
 - Seperate the data from the view logic
 - Business logic from the view logic
+- Handle things outside of components
+  - component only focus on the presentation as much as possible
+  - outside of component we determine the HTML5 elements
+  - outside of the components we tell what the margins and spacings are

 ### TO DO
 - [x] Create a Vue / Nuxt 3 project